 |PLEASE mention Cuthbert (alias Gary Bell) if you copy or republish his ideas.
 He has done so much for all of us and it is unfair to deny him credit for it.|

-I like the idea of kingpin gaiters, though I can't decide whether the leather or the "Sunbrella" would be the better material.
-Either one is better than absolutely nothing protecting the lower end of the king-pin where most of the wear occurs.
-Grit enters at the bottom and becomes a grinding paste, quickly wearing away at the mild steel kingpins.
-I came up with this idea thirty years ago.
+I used to like the idea of kingpin gaiters, though the wrap around leather affairs look ridiculous.
+The professional gaiters, like Rutherfords look much better, function better and look professional rather than a patch by amateurs.
+But either one is better than absolutely nothing protecting the lower end of the kingpin where most (all) of the wear occurs. by lg Grit enters at the bottom and becomes a grinding paste, quickly wearing away at the mild steel kingpins.

 suggestions for nylon seals below the lower bush to keep out the grime